Festival Venue: New Walk Museum and Art Gallery

 The centrepiece of the Museum’s possessions is a significant collection of Victorian Art housed in the splendid newly refurbished main gallery.
 New Walk Museum also has an important collection of German Expressionist paintings and a unique display of Picasso ceramics gifted to the Museum by the late Lord Attenborough.

-The Festival attracts musicians from all over Europe and is now one of the UK’s leading festivals of classical chamber music.
+The Festival attracts outstanding international musicians and is now one of the UK’s leading festivals of classical chamber music.

 New Walk Museum and Art Gallery